landing gear bounce upon docking or undocking

 Possibly, though, this bug is being worked on.
 Something similar is referenced at the weekly announcement.

-#4 Updated by Tomator about 1 year ago
+#4 Updated by Tomator over 2 years ago

 The issue might be more general: it seems that stresses in construction are reset on docking when the model is probably rebuilt (pipes or winch connection using KAS plugin do the same) which causes sometimes "launching" entire base into the sky (on Minmus) if it stands on struts.
 It's less dangerous when struts were removed and the base lays just on tanks.
 Similarly, the likes to jump when it enters the physics range.
 When stress state isn't saved, also reloading while atmospheric flight causes quite violent stress resolving - while I didn't notice plane destruction, the smooth flight is disturbed in such case (so I never do quick save during final approach)